arend-lang/site/src/documentation/tutorial/PartI/records.md

 # Definitions inside classes

 It is possible to define functions and data structures inside classes.
-For example, we can modify the definition of rings as follows:
+For example, we can modify the definition of a ring as follows:

 {%arend%}
 \class Ring {